JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 3) RoHS Compliance
 * The chosen resistors and OP07 op amp have been found on Digikey and are listed as RoHS compliant.

-4) Interface must run off of power systems 5 volts
+4)
 * As shown in the schematic, the only  two circuits in the interface that need power are the op amp the three resistor circuit which are both supplied 5 V from the power system.
 The op amp power consumption with a 5 volt power supply is about 50 mW.
-The current this correlates to with a 5 volt supply is about 8mA.
-Perfoming nodal analysis on the negative voltage to 0 V to 5 V converter comes out to about 1 mA.
-The other 2 circuits do not draw any power and therfore the max current consumption of the interface is about 9 mA.
+Taking the 5 volt power supply and dividing by the 50 mW power draw of the op07 you get a current draw of 10 mA.
+The only other circuit that draws power in the interface is the negative voltage to 0 V to 5 V converter, perfoming nodal analysis on said circuit comes out to about 1 mA.
+Therfore total current draw of the interface is about 11 mA.

 ## BOM